mihaimoga/IntelliFile/README.md

 - Unzip the content into the new folder
 - Run _IntelliFile_ from the new folder

-For all the portable editions, everything (the application, settings, and plugins) is stored in one folder hierarchy.
-And by default, the portable editions do not mess with operating system settings (so no file associations or Edit with _IntelliFile_ context-menu entries) – if you want such with a portable edition, you will have to set it up manually.

-The portable zip edition contain all the themes, user defined languages, auto-completions, localizations, and default plugins and Plugins Admin tool that come with the installed version of _IntelliFile_.

 The portable zip edition of _IntelliFile_ can be removed by deleting the directory they came in.
 If you manually set up file associations or context-menu entries in the OS, it is your responsibility to remove them yourself.

 ## Supported Programming Languages